Skip to content

 Climate Adaptation

-Cooling, shading, flood mitigation - directly address physical climate risks identified in the CRVA.
+Cooling, shading, and flood mitigation directly address physical climate risks identified in the CRVA.

 Objective 6